 The only time the body is able to truly heal itself is during sleep.
 Giving your jaw this nightly time to rest and recover can not only treat the source of your pain, but can prevent it from happening in the first place.

-If you have any questions about TMJ or would like to schedule a consultation with your San Diego dentist, Dr. Timothy Collins at Complete Dental Health, give us a call today or schedule a visit online!
+If you have any questions about general dentistry or would like to schedule a consultation with your San Diego dentist, Dr. Timothy Collins at Complete Dental Health, give us a call today or schedule a visit online!